Smart meters for businesses have become pretty essential these past few months.

 Smart meters are great for small businesses because they help consumers gain a little bit of control over their usage as it is much easier to track their costs.

 With the help of this type of meter, utility bills will be a lot more accurate.
 In addition to that, business owners will be able to identify their peak hours (or when they use the most energy) in a day.
 WIth this type of information, they’ll be able to create a solution that could reduce their energy usage.

-According to the Department for Business, Energy, & Industrial Strategy, 21.5 million smart and advanced meters were installed in Great Britain as of June 30, 2020, of which 40% of them were non-domestic customers.
+According to the Department for Business, Energy, & Industrial Strategy, 21.5 million smart meters were installed in Great Britain as of June 30, 2020.
+40% of them were non-domestic customers.

 Pros and cons of smart meters

 Everything in the world comes with pros and cons, that includes smart meters!

 Below we’ve listed a bunch of smart meter pros in accordance to the Government-backed campaign Smart Energy GB’s take on smart meter benefits:

 - Accurate bills – With the help of smart meters, estimated billing will be a thing of the past.
 Customers no longer have to worry about providing regular meter readings or having someone sent to their homes to have their meter read (which could cost an extra).
 Smart meters quickly relay accurate information based on your usage directly to your energy supplier, hence the accurate billing.

 - In-house monitors that will help customers familiarize themselves with their consumption – Smart Meters come with in-home displays to make it a lot convenient for customers to monitor their usage.
 It gives accurate and real time readings in pounds and pence, and kilowatt hours (kWh).
 After a while, you will be able to notice your consumption habits and track your usage on the daily.
 It shows how much gas and electric credit a consumer has left on their meter as well, which can be helpful with budgeting too.
 With smart meters, smarter decisions can be made!